elagoCarl/elagoCarl/README.md

 I'm a passionate **Software Developer** with a strong foundation in full-stack web development.
 I love creating efficient, scalable solutions and am always eager to learn new technologies.
 Currently focused on building modern web applications that solve real-world problems.

-- 🎓 Recent Computer Science graduate with hands-on industry experience
+- 🎓 Computer Science graduate with hands-on industry experience
 - 💼 Completed OJT/Internship developing enterprise management systems
 - 🌱 Currently exploring **Advanced React Patterns** and **Cloud Technologies**
 - 👯 Looking to collaborate on **Open Source Projects** and **Web Applications**